ajtack/riak-cpp/test/README.markdown

 We Do Not Automate Potential Failure Cases
 ------------------------------------------

-bq.
-"But what could be so hard that we can't automate these tests?!"
+> "But what could be so hard that we can't automate these tests?!"

 First off, stop.
 Nobody is saying it is _impossible_ to automate these tests.
 We are saying only that it is not _cost-effective_ to do so.
 Intrepid test-minded people are welcome, of course, to prove us wrong.